 Mark N. Savoye is a Vice President, New Payments Business at MasterCard.
 He joined MasterCard in 2008.
 Prior to joining MasterCard, Mark served as a Director at American Express.
 Mark holds a BS degree from New York University Stern School of Business in Marketing and International Business.
 Mark serves on the board of directors of Madison Strategies.

 Scott Kennedy co-founded Solving Kids’ Cancer as a tribute to his son Hazen, who was diagnosed with neuroblastoma at age 3.
-As Director of Missions and Programs, Scott is integrally involved in the identification, funding, and management of the organization's scientific programs.
+As Executive Director, Scott is integrally involved in the identification, funding, and management of the organization's scientific programs.
 He has a BS in Chemistry and Psychology from Indiana University and an MBA from the Asian Institute of Management.

 Khalil Barrage is a Managing Director at Invus, based in New York.
 He joined Invus in 2003 and established its Public Equity activity.
 Since its inception, Invus Public Equity has concentrated its investments in the emerging innovative biotech companies.
 Prior to joining Invus, he worked at The Olayan Group in New York and ran their US equity portfolio for 15 years.
 He holds a BA in Economics from the American University of Beirut.
 He is a member of the board of Protagenic and Celtaxsys.
 As part of his philanthropic engagement, Khalil serves on the board of the Children of Armenia Fund and Solving Kids’ Cancer.